Improved enumeration of simple topological graphs: Preliminaries

 \begin{proposition} {\rm \cite{K09_enumeration, PT04_how}} The rotation system of a simple complete topological graph $G$ uniquely determines which pairs of edges of $G$ cross.
 That is, two simple complete topological graphs with the same rotation system are weakly isomorphic. \end{proposition}

-This property can be shown to be satisfied by a broader class of ``sufficiently dense'' graphs.
-For example, this property is satisfied by the wheel graph $W_4=K_5-2K_2=K_{1,2,2}$, and consequently by all graphs $G$ such that every pair of nonadjacent edges belongs to a subgraph of $G$ isomorphic to $W_4$.
-This includes, for example, the complete $3$-partite graph $K_{1,n,n}$ with $n\ge 2$.
-But already for complete bipartite graphs, many weakly nonisomorphic drawings can share the same rotation system.
+This property is not satisfied for arbitrary graphs.
+For complete bipartite graphs, many weakly nonisomorphic drawings can share the same rotation system.
 For example, there are at least $2^{n/2}$ weakly nonisomorphic simple drawings of $K_{2,n}$ with the same rotation system.
 To see this, let $n$ be an even positive integer and let $v,w,u_1,u_2, \dots, u_n$ be the vertices of $K_{2,n}$ with $v,w$ forming the $2$-element independent set of the bipartition.
 Let $(u_1,u_2,\dots,u_n)$ be the rotation of $v$ and $(u_{n-1},u_n,\dots,u_3,u_4,u_1,u_2)$ the rotation of $w$.
 For every $i=1,2,\dots,n/2$, there are two ways of drawing the four edges $vu_{2i},vu_{2i-1},wu_{2i},wu_{2i-1}$ (either $vu_{2i-1}$ crosses $wu_{2i}$ or $wu_{2i-1}$ crosses $vu_{2i}$), and these choices can be done independently.
 See Figure~\ref{obr_0_C4_dvema_zpusoby}.
 Note that by cloning the vertex $v$ into $n-1$ copies we obtain $2^{n/2}$ weakly nonisomorphic drawings of $K_{n,n}$ with the same rotation system.

 We note that the converse of Proposition~\ref{tvrz_1graf-2rot} is also true: the rotation systems of two weakly isomorphic simple complete topological graphs are either the same or inverse~\cite{G05_complete,K09_enumeration}.